melina-t/pandas_challenge/README.md

 Use pd.cut on the "Total Students" column of the per_school_summary DataFrame.

 Create a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large).

+SUMMARY REPORT:
+  In conclusion the analysis shows that the Reading score is higher than the Math score, in percentage.
+And There are more District schools than there are
+  Charter schools.
+  The whole analysis shows that Charter schools perform much better than District schools, we can observe that our top five is only made of Charter schools, despite these having less budget.